framedsc/Sitesource/markdown/GeneralGuides/simple_techniques_to_fix_color_banding.md

 Hold Space + Left Click on the image to zoom in and out.
 If you want to zoom higher go to [navigator](https://i.imgur.com/y2uh0R0.png) and pick percentage, or hold  Ctrl +/- (plus/minus) on a PC to go through all existing magnification levels (hitting Z button takes you to the previously used zoom level, and by hitting Z a second time, it brings you back to the original zoom state).
 Control size of the brush with mouse wheel.
 </details>

 Once done, you can reduce sharpness, texture and a bit of clarity of sky, and then add a bit of grain.
-Just be carefull to control the other settings as well if you decide to take out a bit of clarity. **Reducing the clarity a lot** tends to create unexpected brightness, because you are removing some the contrast, and its quite noticeable.
+Just be careful to control the other settings as well if you decide to take out a bit of clarity. **Reducing the clarity a lot** tends to create unexpected brightness, because you are removing some the contrast, and its quite noticeable.

 <div class="slider container" style="aspect-ratio: 16/9">